 Essential reading: Top fitness trackers and health gadgets

-According to Kuo’s latest note to investors, AirTags (unconfirmed name) will probably be introduced in the third quarter of this year.
+According to well-known analyst Ming-Chi Kuo’s latest note to investors, Apple will release a slew of devices in 2020 that go beyond to the usual iPhones, iPads and MacBook upgrades.
+This includes high-end headphones, a small wireless charging mat and the Ultra Wideband tags.
+AirTags will probably be introduced in the third quarter of this year.
 It’s worth mentioning, that his prediction in January was we could see them in Q2.

-Apparently, Apple’s supply chain partners are starting preparations on manufacturing tens of millions of units in 2020.
-If the latest prediction is accurate, AirTags will probably launch alongside the iPhone 12 series and Apple Watch 6 in September.
+Apparently, Apple’s supply chain partners have started preparations on manufacturing tens of millions of units in 2020.
+If his latest prediction is accurate, AirTags will probably launch alongside the iPhone 12 series and Apple Watch 6 in September.
 If not, there could be a chance they might see the light of day at WWDC 2020 in June.

 A reference to the Tile-like device was spotted by eagle eyed folks at 9to5Mac noticed in the October 2019 iOS 13.2 update.
 An earlier beta version of the code even gave us a glimpse into what the device will look like.
 You can see the render pictured above.
 It comes in the form of a small, flat circular device that you’ll be able clip to your bag or other item preventing you from losing them.